-Welcome to the Nurse Midwifery (NMW) concentration of the Doctor of Nursing Practice (DNP) Program.
-This is one of seven different advanced practice concentrations preparing students for careers at the highest level of clinical practice.
-The faculty is excited to work with you to assist you in gaining the knowledge, skills, and abilities you need to become a confident, competent and safe entry-level midwife.
-Icon keys will be used throughout the manual to help you focus on important points.
+Welcome to the Nurse Midwifery (NMW) concentration of the Doctor of Nursing Practice (DNP) Program (DNP-NMW).
+This is one of eight different advanced practice concentrations preparing students for careers at the highest level of clinical practice.
+The faculty is excited to work with you to assist you in gaining the knowledge, skills, and abilities you need to become a confident, competent, and safe entry-level midwife.